Residential

 Market Overview

-According to JLL, Hyderabad recorded around 7–9% year-on-year price appreciation, supported by competitive entry prices and organized development.
+According to JLL, Hyderabad recorded around 9% year-on-year growth in residential capital values.
+This number is supported by the competitive valuations and organised development patterns.

 Rental Market Evolution

-Rental demand is rising near IT parks, financial districts and new business centres.
-As more professionals move here for work, there is a much higher demand for high-quality apartments in Hyderabad.
+Rental demand is rising in areas near the IT parks and new business centres.
+With an increasing number of professionals migrating to Hyderabad for work, the market is seeing an increased demand for high-value apartments in Hyderabad.

 Most in-demand locations are: